-4.8.7 Adding numeric labels to contours
+4.10.7 Adding numeric labels to contours

-An option to write numeric labels on contours appears as part of the "change number of contours" option in the r)ender menu.
+An option to write numeric labels on contours appears as part of the change number of contours option in the (r)endering options.

-4.8.8 Adding arbitrary contour labels
+4.10.8 Adding arbitrary contour labels

 Contours can also be labelled manually by creating a splash.contours file.
-See §4.8.6.
+See Setting the contour levels manually.

-4.8.9 Turning the colour bar off/ moving the colour bar label
+4.10.9 Turning the colour bar off/ moving the colour bar label

-The colour bar can be turned on or off and the style chosen (e.g. horizontal vs vertical) and for the vertical bar, the label moved closer to the bar itself, via the "colour bar options" option in the r)ender menu.
+The colour bar can be turned on or off and the style chosen (e.g. horizontal vs vertical) and for the vertical bar, the label moved closer to the bar itself, via the colour bar options option in the (r)endering options.

-To change the text in the colour bar label, see §4.8.21.
+To change the text in the colour bar label, see Changing the label used for 3D projection plots.

-4.8.10 Changing the style of the colour bar
+4.10.10 Changing the style of the colour bar

-The colour bar style (i.e., vertical vs. horizontal, plot-hugging vs. non plot-hugging, one-sided vs. two-sided, floating vs. fixed) can be changed via the "colour bar options" option in the r)ender submenu.
+The colour bar style (i.e., vertical vs. horizontal, plot-hugging vs. non plot-hugging, one-sided vs. two-sided, floating vs. fixed) can be changed via the colour bar options option in the (r)endering options.
 If you want a different style implemented, email me!

-4.8.11 Using a horizontal colour bar
+4.10.11 Using a horizontal colour bar

-An option to use a horizontal colour bar instead of the default vertical arrangement is given in the "colour bar options" option in the r)ender submenu.
+An option to use a horizontal colour bar instead of the default vertical arrangement is given in the colour bar options option in the (r)endering options.

-4.8.12 Using 'plot-hugging' colour bars
+4.10.12 Using 'plot-hugging' colour bars